Your homeowners policy usually covers up to $2,500 in business property, but is that enough to cover the contents of your home office?

 Home business owners have a lot to consider when searching for a policy.
 Questions will arise about coverage types, cost, and whether or not your home policy is tax-deductible.
 Ultimately, your business needs will determine the type of policy you get.
 If you are generating revenue approaching $250,000 annually or planning on hiring a number of employees, consider a commercial insurance policy that might meet your needs more fully.
 If you operate a dedicated business vehicle, you should similarly seek out a commercial auto policy.

 Each insurance company has different rules and regulations regarding home business endorsements.
-To get a better picture of what type of insurance coverage is best for your home business or office, call 888-444-2833 or click below to speak with a licensed insurance agent.
+To get a better picture of what type of insurance coverage is best for your home business or office, call 888-444-2833.